 Within the 90 “hours” (or credits), students must complete the following Graduation Requirement courses:

-(1) The First-Year Program: Contracts I, Torts I, Civil Procedure I, Introduction to Substantive Criminal Law, Legal Research & Writing I & II (a grade of C- or better must be earned to receive credit in LR&W I & II; Law School Rule 3.11), Property, and two mandatory electives such as Contracts II; Civil Procedure II; Constitutional Law I; Introduction to Criminal Procedure; Legal Process; International Law; Administrative Law; Business Organizations I. (Note that elective choices can vary from year to year) (Law School Rule 3.01).
+(1) The First-Year Program: Contracts I, Torts I, Civil Procedure I, Introduction to Substantive Criminal Law, Legal Research & Writing I & II (a grade of C- or better must be earned to receive credit in LR&W I & II; Law School Rule 3.11), Property, and two mandatory electives such as Civil Procedure II; Constitutional Law I; Introduction to Criminal Procedure; International Law; Administrative Law; Legislation and Regulation; and Business Organizations I. (Note that elective choices vary from year to year) (Law School Rule 3.01).

 (2) The Professional Responsibilities Requirement: Professional Responsibilities, Legal Profession, or Ethical Issues in Criminal Justice.
 (Law School Rule 3.12)

 (3) The Legal Process Requirement: Met by the Legal Process course as well as a host of other courses that evaluate a particular “legal system as a whole.”
-(Law School Rule 3.03) In addition to the Legal Process course itself, other courses that satisfy the Legal Process Requirement currently include:
+(Law School Rule 3.03) In addition to the Legal Process course itself, these recent courses that have satisfied the Legal Process Requirement:

 - Administrative Law

 - Comparative Family Law